-The last type of sequence we will introduce in this reading is one of the most useful built-in types, the list.
+The last type of sequence we will introduce today is one of the most useful built-in types, the list.
 Lists are almost the same as tuples, with one exception that has big potential consequences.

 Like strings or tuples, lists are sequences.
 Like tuples, lists can contain arbitrary Python objects.
+Unlike strings or tuples, however, lists are mutable; this means that they can be changed after they are created.
+In this section, we'll examine the effects of this difference.

-This means that we can perform the same operations that we have seen previously on strings and tuples.
-The syntax for creating lists is similar to the syntax used for creating tuples, except that it uses square brackets instead of round brackets:
+The syntax for creating lists is similar to the syntax used for creating tuples, except that it uses square brackets instead of round brackets.